rkimoakbioinformatics/oakvar/README.rst

-OakCRAVAT is a genomic variant analysis platform, based on `OpenCRAVAT`_ and further developed by Ryangguk Kim, the lead architect of OpenCRAVAT.
+OakVar is a genomic variant analysis platform, based on `OpenCRAVAT`_ and further developed by Ryangguk Kim, the lead architect of OpenCRAVAT.

 .. _OpenCRAVAT: https://github.com/KarchinLab/open-cravat

-OakCRAVAT uses the same commands as OpenCRAVAT.
-Thus, to use OakCRAVAT do `pip uninstall open-cravat` and `pip install oak-cravat`.
+OakVar uses the same commands as OpenCRAVAT.
+Thus, to use OakVar do `pip uninstall open-cravat` and `pip install oakvar`.
 The same `oc` commands will work.

 For documentation, see `OpenCRAVAT Documentation`_